vuminh-hoangd/fuv-math/README.md

 # Research seminar - undergrad FUV

-A proof of the Smoluchowski–Kramers Approximation
+A revised proof of the Smoluchowski–Kramers Approximation

 ## Convergence of Second-Order to First-Order Stochastic Dynamics